kubevirt/common-templates/README.md

 | OpenSuse | | TBD |

 # How to create Virtual Machines

-Every template consists of two objects:

-1. A VirtualMachineInstancePreset definition for the specific guest, this is comparable to a "flavor"
-2. A VirtualMachine definition which can be used to launch the guest, if a disk image is available (see below)

 Every template (if not noted otherwise) has two parameters: